mixpanel/action-destinations/README.md

 Fab 5 Engine is an early prototype implementation of five destinations following the Destinations 2.0 vision.
-2.0 destinations are comprised of one or more subscriptions ("if" statements) that trigger partner actions along with a mapping that maps the incoming event to a payload that matches the action's schema.
+2.0 destinations are comprised of one or more subscriptions ("if" statements) that trigger partner actions along with a mapping that transforms the incoming event to a payload that matches the action's schema.

 ![Destinations 2.0 flow][architecture]